cy5266/cognition-task/README.md

 You can:
 - View open issues from a GitHub repository
 - Trigger a Scope session to generate a confidence score and structured action plan
-- Trigger a Complete session to automatically execute the plan and (optionally) close out the issue
+- Trigger a Complete session to automatically execute the plan and (optionally) close out the issue.
+When executing the plan, the Devin bot will create a PR based on the action plan and the link to the PR will be provided on the dashboard.

 Installation